Dr Rachel Stratton

 - Using the high resolution (~1.5 km) Unified Model simulations from Cascade project to try to improve the convection scheme at climate and NWP global resolutions.

 Improving the diurnal cycle of tropical convection over land in collaboration with Alison Stirling.

 Looking at the parametrization of deep convective momentum transport.

-Rachel contributes to joint Met Office, Reading University groups looking at improving the Unified Model's ability to simulate the Monsoon and the MJO.
+Rachel contributes to joint Met Office, Reading University and Leeds University groups looking at improving the Unified Model's ability to simulate tropical convection, the Monsoon, forecasts over Africa and the MJO.

 During her time working on model evaluation Rachel built up a range of expertise covering: